 Used Car: 2013 Land Rover Range Rover Evoque Review

-Automotive journalists liked the 2013 Land Rover Range Rover Evoque’s strong off-road abilities and handsome cabin, but it has a low reliability rating for the class.
+Automotive journalists liked the 2013 Land Rover Range Rover Evoque’s strong off-road abilities and handsome cabin, but its cramped rear seats may turn off some shoppers.

 Powering the 2013 Range Rover Evoque is a turbocharged four-cylinder engine mated to a six-speed automatic transmission.
 Reviewers said that the Evoque accelerates quickly, and some added that the transmission shifts seamlessly.
 According to the EPA, the Range Rover Evoque gets 20/28 mpg city/highway, which is good for an all-wheel drive SUV.
 Although most reviewers said the steering is too light, they agreed that the 2013 Evoque is easy to maneuver and has a compliant ride and poised handling.
 The Evoque comes with Land Rover's Terrain Response system, which lets you choose drive modes for different types of terrain.
 Reviewers wrote that the Evoque is a capable off-road SUV and easily handles ruts and muddy roads.